 There are many websites on which you can post your travel blog for free.
 You could even look to earn a bit of money for your trouble by posting on a professional site and hope you get enough hits to make some money from adverts and sponsors.
 Remember to set up your blog before you leave for your gap trip as you might not be able to set up an account when you are abroad.

 There are some great examples of existing travel blogs online.
 You could simply treat yours as a diary, retelling the adventures of your gap year, but more and more people are looking to create ‘niche’ travel blogs with their own original take on travelling, including blogs about green travel, exotic cuisine and even ‘Olga, The Travelling Bra’.
 Whatever you decide to write about, travel blogs are a fantastic, simple and inexpensive way to record and remember your travels and share your own inspirational gap year stories with the world.
-For ideas of great ways to blog, including travel stories, gap year advice and much much more visit our Gap 360 blog.
+For ideas of great ways to blog, including travel stories, gap year advice and much much more visit our Gap 360 Guidebook.

 Browse over 200 trips and 50 locations from the comfort of your own home!
 Send me a FREE brochure!